Master Plan to our Jeep Upgrades

 Water and Grey Water

-The trailer is equipped with a sink and a fresh water tank.
+The trailer is equipped with a sink and it also had a fresh water tank.
 We removed the tank, it was too big and requires more maintenance than we are willing to do.
 Instead of one big tank we use smaller 10 liter canister.
 Simple to refill, replace and keep clean.

 The water spout in the sink has a manual pump.
 It works unless you need to clean veggies or salad.
 This job requires three hands, humans have two.
-The answer is an electric 12 volt water pump.
+The answer was a second water spout that can be connected to a water source.
+This may be from the camp site or an electric 12 volt water pump.
 With free flowing water also comes the need to drain and correctly dispose of the waste or gray water.
 It is not toxic or harmful, but may contain tooth paste, biodegradable soap and some food scraps.
 It still has to go to the dumping station at the camp site.

 Our trailer has no gray water tank, so we purchased one that can be placed under the trailer below the pipe.
 The water collection problem is solved.
-We still have to figure out a way to carry the tank with us.
-As of now, the thought is to attach it to the back of the trailer with some kind of simple rack.
+The tank is strapped to the back of the trailer.

 Fridge and Gas/Smoke Detector